-- 3.7.1 Hampshire County Council (HCC) is the third largest shire council in the country and delivers a range of public services HCC deals with minerals and waste, education and highway management and is therefore responsible for various issues that affect the Local Plan.
-It is also the head local flood authority and deals with countryside, children's services, social care, libraries and some public health services all of which may need to be considered as part of the planning process. - 3.7.2 HCC has been heavily involved in discussions relating to the delivery of the strategic sites allocated in the LPP1 and the allocation of other sites in the LPP2 and will continue to be involved in the new Local Plan.
+3.7.1 Hampshire County Council (HCC) is the third largest shire council in the country and delivers a range of public services HCC deals with minerals and waste, education and highway management and is therefore responsible for various issues that affect the Local Plan.
+It is also the lead local flood authority and deals with countryside, children's services,

-- 3.7.3 The Marine Management Organisation (MMO) works with Winchester in respect of the part of the River Hamble, which is tidal up as far as Botley and forms part of the boundary of Curdridge Parish. - 3.7.4 Local Planning Authorities are required to liaise with Local Enterprise Partnerships (LEPs).
-The Solent LEP has resolved that PfSH should continue to take the lead on strategic planning, in particular developing and updating the Spatial Strategy for the area. - 3.7.5 Local planning authorities are required to liaise with Local Nature Partnerships (LNPs).
+- social care, libraries and some public health services all of which may need to be considered as part of the planning process. - 3.7.2 HCC were heavily involved in discussions relating to the delivery of the strategic sites allocated in the LPP1 and the allocation of other sites in the LPP2 and continue to be involved in the development of the emerging new Local Plan. - 3.7.3 The Marine Management Organisation (MMO) works with Winchester in respect of the part of the River Hamble, which is tidal up as far as Botley and forms part of the boundary of Curdridge Parish. - 3.7.4 Local Planning Authorities are required to liaise with Local Enterprise Partnerships (LEPs).
+The Solent LEP has resolved that PfSH should continue to take the lead on strategic planning, in particular developing and updating the Spatial Strategy for the area.
+From April 2024, the Government's sponsorship and funding of LEPs will cease.
+The decision is in line with local devolution agenda and provides an opportunity for local leadership to determine local economic strategies and development. - 3.7.5 Local planning authorities are required to liaise with Local Nature Partnerships (LNPs).
 The Hampshire and Isle of Wight Local Nature Partnership (HIoWLNP) was established in 2012 and WCC is now actively engaged with the Local Nature Partnership as a member of the Ecological Network Working Group.
-WCC is also involved with the Hampshire and Isle of Wight Wildlife Trust on a number of projects on a periodic basis. - 3.7.6 The table which provides a summary of the main specific actions undertaken during the monitoring year 2021 2022 can be found in Appendix 2.
+WCC is also involved with the Hampshire and Isle of Wight Wildlife Trust on a number of projects on a periodic basis. - 3.7.6 The table which provides a summary of the main specific actions undertaken during the monitoring year 2022 2023 can be found in Appendix 2.